mumblez/gwg/README.md

 - create system user and group, e.g. for gwg - `useradd -r -b /etc -U gwg` # will set home to /etc/gwg but directory still needs to be created
 - create and secure config dir - `mkdir /etc/gwg && chown gwg:gwg /etc/gwg && chmod 770 /etc/gwg`
 - ensure user and/or group can write to repository locations, read ssh private keys and trigger files
-    - ensure trigger files exist if you want / have post update tasks
+    - trigger file will automatically be created if it doesn't exist
 - add config to `/etc/gwg`, e.g. `/etc/gwg/config.yaml` or current directory of executable
-    - ensure only gwg user can read config file
+    - ensure only gwg user can read config file (as it contains sensitive data)
 - start server as newly created user!, if you have a systemd system, see the gwg.service sample file and instructions below

 As we don't support tls / ssl, it's advisable to host this behind an SSL terminated load balancer / server!